nwright-nz/chef-actifio/README.md

   actifioHost node['actifio']['host']
 end
 ```
 For SQL server, we need to add more details.
-Specifically the parts we want to mount the restore options xml.
+Specifically the parts we want to mount and the restore options xml.